Why are exams proctored?

 - If the date range for the exam has ended or if you canceled your exam on the day it was to be taken, you must also contact your instructor for permission to take the exam.

 - If you have a legitimate conflict that prevents you from taking the exam on the scheduled time, you should contact your instructor to make arrangements for a make-up exam.
 Take note of your instructor's policy regarding make-ups.
 Many instructors require that you take the exam the same week.

 - Exceptions to the schedule require instructor permission.
 Instructor permission is required before a student may schedule an exam outside of the posted date range.
 If you cannot take the exam during the regular period, contact your instructor in advance.

-Students located in the following Illinois counties are considered local and are expected to come to a DePaul campus to take any exams required by the course:
+Students in Illinois counties are considered local and expected to come to the DePaul Loop campus to take any exams required by the course.